 1) Choose A Day Trip from Munich

 Munich is such a great base for day trips in Bavaria!
 The train system is fantastic, easy to use, and affordable, making it a cinch to zoom into another city for the day and back to Munich in the evening.
 Here is my whole list of great day trips from Munich, but at a glance, a few of my personal favorites are:

 2) Dachau Concentration Camp

-While this technically could and should go in the above list of day trips, I think it warrants it’s own section.
+While this technically could and should go in the above list of day trips, I think it warrants its own section as well.

 If you didn’t take a half-day trip to Dachau on day 2, then I HIGHLY recommend making this a priority for your third day in Munich.